-During the twelve months ended July 31, 2019, the Company changed the determination of its operating segments.
 The Company has two operating segments: Supply Chain and Direct Marketing.
-This change was made to be consistent with the information provided to the Company's chief operating decision-maker for purposes of making decisions about allocating resources and assessing performance and quantitative thresholds.
-The Company has also determined that it has two reportable segments: Supply Chain and Direct Marketing.
-The October 31, 2018 financial information has been restated to reflect these changes on a comparable basis.
+The Company determined that its two reportable segments are the same as its operating segments.
 The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal, finance, share-based compensation and acquisition costs which are not allocated to the Company's reportable segments.
 The Corporate-level balance sheet information includes cash and cash equivalents, debt and other assets and liabilities which are not identifiable to the operations of the Company's operating segments.
 All significant intra-segment amounts have been eliminated.
 Management evaluates segment performance based on segment net revenue and operating income (loss).

-Summarized financial information of the Company's continuing operations by operating segment is as follows:
+Summarized financial information by operating segment is as follows: